johlym/librata/README.md

 ## Run

 Run the app with `bin/run`.
-Optionally, if you have the Heroku CLI installed, run `heroku local`.
+Optionally, if you have the Heroku CLI installed, run `foreman start`.

 Optionally use `LOGRAGE_IN_DEVELOPMENT=true bin/run` to have cleaner production logs in your development environment.